liferay/liferay-docs/develop/tutorials/articles/310-troubleshooting/05-connecting-to-data-sources-using-jndi.markdown

-# Connecting to Data Sources Using JNDI [](id=connecting-to-data-sources-using-jndi)
+# Connecting to JNDI Data Sources [](id=connecting-to-data-sources-using-jndi)

-Your application server's Java Naming and Directory Interface (JNDI) implementation lets you access data outside @product@'s data sources.
+Connecting to an application server's JNDI data sources from @product@'s OSGi environment is almost the same as connecting to them from within Java EE environment.
+In an OSGi environment, the only difference is that you must use
-@product-ver@'s OSGi runtime requires using @product@'s class loader to load the application server's JNDI classes for accessing its data sources.
-This tutorial demonstrates how.
+@product@'s class loader to load the application server's JNDI classes.
+The following code demonstrates this.

-## Using JNDI to Connect to a Data Source [](id=using-jndi-to-connect-to-a-data-source)

-You can use @product@'s JNDI data source from inside modules or traditional plugins.
-The following example code demonstrates this.

     Thread thread = Thread.currentThread();